Irish Travellers: Discrimination and prejudice

 Travellers are often reported as the subject of explicit political and cultural discrimination, with politicians being elected on promises to block Traveller housing in local communities and individuals frequently refusing service in pubs, shops and hotels.
 Settled populations often misinterpret Travellers' cultural differences, which results in their marginalization across different sectors of society.

 A 2011 survey by the Economic and Social Research Institute of Ireland concluded that there is widespread ostracism of Travellers in Ireland.
 The report concluded that it could hurt the long-term prospects for Travellers, who "need the intercultural solidarity of their neighbours in the settled community. ...
 They are too small a minority, i.e., 0.5 per cent, to survive in a meaningful manner without ongoing and supportive personal contact with their fellow citizens in the settled community."

 The general prejudice against Travellers hinders efforts by the central government to integrate Travellers into Irish society.
 Because Travellers are a minority group within Ireland and the United Kingdom, they have always faced discrimination on the basis of their ethnicity as Travellers.
 They experience discrimination in not having equal access to education, being denied service in pubs, shops, and hotels, and being subject to derogatory language.

+The perception of Traveller women and men by the public varies greatly.
+Many of the development projects which aim to provide Travellers skills useful to settled life only offer courses to women and children.
+This differing perception of women has led them to be the primary point of contact between their communities and settled institutions, as Traveller men are seen as untrustworthy, due to the belief that their income derives from theft and the resale of stolen parts.
+This differs from the long-time perception of Traveller women as beggars, which historically has brought in a large percentage of household income.
+Women would frequently bring their children along with them while begging, as most of the public’s sympathy for Travellers has been directed toward their children.

+Though women are largely perceived in a better light than men, they are still subject to the same assumptions and racist beliefs.
+This is demonstrated by the arrest of Nan Joyce, a Traveller woman who ran for political office.
+After her arrest for theft, her public perception as a Traveller overrode that of a woman and a mother, causing the public to turn on her messages for Travellers’ rights.

 In 2016, the USA's Country Reports on Human Rights Practices for the United Kingdom stated that Irish Travellers reported receiving discrimination on "racial or ethnic grounds" in the UK, and stated that the High Court had ruled that the government had illegally discriminated against Travellers by unlawfully subjecting planning applications to special scrutiny.